-

 Greek Peak Mountain Resort

-NEW LOCATION!
-The 2024 Northeast Dairy Production Medicine Symposium will be held in Cortland, New York at Greek Peak Mountain Resort.
+The 2026 Northeast Dairy Production Medicine Symposium will be held in Cortland, New York at Greek Peak Mountain Resort.

 Across the street from Greek Peak Mountain is Hope Lake Lodge, a luxurious hotel with 151 luxury condominium-style suites.
 Each suite is complete with fully equipped kitchens, the relaxing comfort of spa quality mattresses, and the warmth of your very own fireplace.